Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G

 Although 5G systems have introduced substantial improvements in spectral efficiency, peak data rates, and latency, particularly in enhanced Mobile Broadband (eMBB) scenarios, the performance gains have been predominantly realized in the downlink (DL) direction.
 Network densification, massive MIMO deployments, wider carrier bandwidths, and aggressive DL scheduling have collectively enabled multi-gigabit-per-second throughput under favorable propagation conditions \cite{3GPP_TS_38_300_R17}.
 However, the uplink (UL) remains comparatively constrained, both from a radio-resource and a link-budget perspective, especially in challenging scenarios with sparse infrastructure.

 Multi-Connectivity (MC) has emerged as a key mechanism to enhance robustness in such environments by allowing User Equipment (UE) to exploit multiple independent access paths simultaneously.
-The most widely adopted MC strategy is Full packet Duplication (FD), also known as selection diversity, in which each packet is transmitted redundantly over multiple interfaces \cite{segura2024empirical, elias2023multi, mishra2025enhanced, mishra2022performance}.
-This approach is effective in suppressing extreme latency outliers and packet losses, and it is explicitly supported in 3GPP specifications for Ultra-Reliable Low-Latency Communications (URLLC) \cite{3GPP_TS_37_340_R17}.
+The most widely adopted MC strategy is Full Duplication (FD), also known as selection diversity, in which each packet is transmitted redundantly over multiple interfaces \cite{segura2024empirical, elias2023multi, mishra2025enhanced, mishra2022performance}.
+This approach is effective in suppressing extreme latency outliers and packet loss, and it is explicitly supported in 3GPP specifications for Ultra-Reliable Low-Latency Communications (URLLC) \cite{3GPP_TS_37_340_R17}.
 However, unconditional duplication incurs substantial overhead, doubling resource usage regardless of channel conditions, and may therefore be inefficient or impractical in spectrum- and cost-constrained services.

 Alternative MC strategies aim to mitigate this overhead.
 Link aggregation distributes traffic across multiple interfaces without duplication, potentially improving spectral efficiency by lowering the data rate per link and relaxing SINR requirements \cite{kouchaki2020experiment}.
 Switching-based diversity selects a single active interface at a time and dynamically migrates traffic to an alternative link when degradation is detected \cite{ramirez2025terrestrial, zhang2025empirical}.
 While theoretically attractive, the effectiveness of both aggregation and switching critically depends on the degree of spatial and temporal independence between links and the temporal granularity and reliability of the switching decision metric.
 Reference Signal Received Power (RSRP), Signal-to-Interference-plus-Noise Ratio (SINR) or Round Trip Time (RTT) have been typically used as Key Performance Indicator (KPI) to capture the quality of the channel \cite{ramirez2025terrestrial, zhang2025empirical}.
-Consequently, while both strategies present a resource-efficient alternative to full duplication, its practical performance in real-world 5G UL conditions remains highly dependent on link asymmetry, correlation properties, due to delayed reaction or insufficient predictive power in power-limited UL regimes.
+Consequently, although aggregation and switching provide resource-efficient alternatives to full duplication, their practical performance in real-world 5G UL conditions depends strongly on link asymmetry, correlation between access paths, reaction delay, and the predictive capability of the selected KPIs in power-limited regimes.